How to Get to Monte Albán from Oaxaca City

 Two city bus routes (R37 and R54) travel toward the Monte Albán area for just MXN 10 per ride (as of Sept.
 2025).
 However, they do not actually reach the archaeological site.
 The buses stop several kilometers below the ruins, leaving you with a steep uphill walk of about 3 kilometers to the entrance.
 This means you save money but trade it for a sweaty climb at the end of your journey.
 For locals, this option makes sense, but for visitors with limited time and energy, the challenge outweighs the savings.
 If you do try the bus, ask the driver to let you off at the closest stop for Monte Albán, and be ready for the uphill trek.

-By far the most common option is the official tourist shuttle, known locally as “autobuses turísticos.”
-These minibuses leave from offices near the Zócalo or popular hotels, such as Hotel Rivera del Ángel.
+If you’re traveling solo or on a tight budget, the official tourist shuttle — known locally as “autobuses turísticos” — is genuinely the best value.
+These minibuses leave from offices near the Zócalo or popular hotels such as Hotel Rivera del Ángel.
 Shuttles run hourly in the morning, starting around 8:30 or 9:00 AM, with return trips every hour in the early afternoon.
-The cost is approximately MXN 90–100 for a round trip ticket, which you can purchase in advance or just before boarding.
-The ride takes about 30 minutes and drops you directly at the main entrance, bypassing any uphill walk.
+A round-trip ticket costs approximately MXN 130, which you can buy in advance or just before boarding.
+The ride takes about 25 minutes and drops you directly at the main entrance, bypassing any uphill walk.

 Taxis are plentiful in Oaxaca City and can take you to Monte Albán in about 20–30 minutes.
-Prices range from MXN 100–150 one-way, depending on your negotiation skills and starting point.
-This option is especially attractive for groups, since splitting the fare between three or four people makes it comparable to the shuttle cost.
-The downside is that taxis are not always waiting at the site for the return trip.
-If you take a taxi, arrange with the driver to either wait for you or pick you up at a set time.
-Otherwise, you may find yourself stranded at closing time.
+Prices range from MXN 150–250 one-way, depending on your negotiation skills and starting point.
+This can be attractive for groups, since splitting the fare between three or four people brings it closer to shuttle cost.
+The catch is the return: taxis are not always waiting at the site, so you must arrange for your driver to wait or come back at a set time — otherwise you risk being stranded at closing.
+It’s the negotiated, less-predictable cousin of a private driver, without the door-to-door reliability or the fixed price.

 No Rideshares

-Unlike Mexico City or Guadalajara, Oaxaca does not allow Uber, Didi, or other rideshare services.
-These have been banned due to local taxi union regulations.
-Travelers should plan to rely on traditional taxis, shuttles, or private tours instead.
+Unlike Mexico City or Guadalajara, Oaxaca does not allow Uber, Didi, or other rideshare services — they’ve been banned due to local taxi union regulations.
+Travelers should plan to rely on traditional taxis, shuttles, or a private driver instead.

 Comparison at a Glance